 If services do not recover automatically after 20 minutes, manual intervention is required.

-If nodes are stuck in Ready,SchedulingDisabled state and the power-off-marker ConfigMap exists, then you will need to run the following script on that same node for manual recovery after setting the KUBECONFIG variable:
+If nodes are stuck in "Ready,SchedulingDisabled" state and the power-off-marker "ConfigMap" exists, then you will need to run the following script on the control node that you are logged in for manual recovery.

 Step 5: Validate final state